web-platform-dx/baseline-browser-mapping/README.md

 > [!NOTE]
 > All the non-core browsers currently included implement Chromium.
 Their inclusion in any of the above methods is based on the Baseline feature set supported by the Chromium version they implement, not their release date.

-## Contributing

-`baseline-browser-mapping` is part of the W3C WebDX Community Group's web-features project.
-To learn more about contributing to this module, see [CONTRIBUTING](/CONTRIBUTING.md).